Skip to content

 Everyone who is involved in the project should understand the importance of their role and the impact that their efforts will have on the completion of the project.
 No matter how significant their role is, everyone has a key part to play in the project lifecycle.

-Managers need to ensure that a steady flow of work is maintained in order to keep the project on track.
-They should complete regular check-ins to ensure that the project is moving along and is able to meet the deadline.
+Managers need to maintain a steady flow of work to keep the project on track.
+They should complete regular check-ins to ensure that the project is moving along and can meet the deadline.

 Project managers should ensure that expectations are clearly outlined.
-They should also be firm but fair when responding to client requests about additions to a project, referring to the initial project outline for reinforcing these boundaries.
+They should also be firm but fair when responding to client requests for project additions, referring to the initial project outline to reinforce these boundaries.

 Remember: you can’t avoid scope creep, but you can expect it!